Updated March 31, 2026

 - Commercial auto liability minimums in Alaska are $50,000/$100,000/$25,000, which matters for pizza delivery vehicles and any owned business cars.

-- Alaska requires businesses to maintain proof of general liability coverage for most commercial leases, so pizzerias often need evidence of coverage before signing or renewing space.
+- Most commercial leases in Alaska require proof of general liability coverage, so pizzerias often need evidence of coverage before signing or renewing space.

 - Coverage decisions for delivery operations should account for hired auto and non-owned auto exposure if drivers use vehicles that are not owned by the business.